NGC 3823 - Elliptical Galaxy in Crater

-NGC 3823 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3823 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3823 - Elliptical Galaxy in Crater is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3823 - Elliptical Galaxy in Crater in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3823

 Celestial coordinates for the J2000 equinox of NGC 3823 are provided in the following table:

 The simplified sky charts below show the position of NGC 3823 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.